CircleLinkHealth/nova-import-card/README.md

 ### Getting a feature on staging
 Assuming have `feature_abp_add_force_cs` branch checked out in the monorepo, we'd need to run `sh bin/split.sh feature_abp_add_force_cs`.
 This will push changes to each individual repo on branch `feature_abp_add_force_cs`.
 Then we can go on and deploy `feature_abp_add_force_cs` on any repos we want.
 For example I could deploy only Provdider App, and Admin App.

-### How to build the monorepo
+### How to build the monorepo from scratch
-**This is only necessary when we want to create the monorepo from scratch.
-If the monorepo is already built, we just need to clone it and we can start working.**
+This is like a hard "reset".
+What it does is it will erase everything, and re-build the monorepo from scratch by mirroring each repository.

 Firstly, delete all apps and modules.
 ```bash